-Economics NCAA Approved
+Economics

-Prerequisite: Senior standing Credit: Senior standing 0.5 Social Studies

-Course ID: SSECON
+Prerequisite:Senior standingCredit:0.5 Social StudiesCourse ID:SSECON

 This course begins with a study of micro and macroeconomics, looking at the fundamental questions in any economy: what, how much, and for whom to produce, and how different economic systems answer those questions.
 It studies how these concepts work in practice-supply, demand, and equilibrium price, forming the basics of a market system.
 It also focuses on the role of the federal government in the US economy.
 It will include personal finance components, looking at how to balance a personal budget, buy a house, fill out tax forms, and other real-world issues.
 Development of a business plan is required with this course.